-Welcome to Burger King.
-Would You Like Dystopia With That?
+Burger King’s Dystopian Student-Debt Sweepstakes

 got student loans? what's ur $cashtag?— Burger King (@BurgerKing) May 22, 2019

 On Thursday, Burger King provided an answer.
-An ad showed a white screen overlaid with a jarring statistic in slime green as “Pomp and Circumstance”— you know, the “graduation song”—plays.
-“65 percent of students enter the world with student debt,” it says.
+An ad showed a white screen overlaid with a jarring statistic in slime green as “Pomp and Circumstance”— you know, the graduation song—plays; “65 percent of students enter the world with student debt,” it says.
 Then, in an abrupt transition, the Burger King “King” appears swinging a flamethrower like Michael B. Jordan in Fahrenheit 451.
 “Your student debt goes here,” a caption bubble reads.

 for real tho, we’re trying to pay off those loans. introducing Whopper Loans – make a purchase through the BK app for a chance to have your student loans paid off.— Burger King (@BurgerKing) May 23, 2019